 Brian Burke – President

 Brian currently serves as the President of the NEMAA Board of Directors, and has volunteered with the board since 2017.
 A former Northeast resident and long-time fan of Art-A-Whirl, he believes that fostering interpersonal connections is central to NEMAA’s mission of powering an equitable and prosperous creative community that celebrates Northeast Minneapolis.
 In his day job, Brian works downtown as a corporate partner at Dorsey & Whitney LLP handling mergers and acquisitions.
-He lives in Minneapolis with his wife, Jenn, and two children, Evelyn and Connor, and in their free time they enjoy exploring all Minneapolis has to offer (in particular pizza and ice cream shops).
+He lives in Minneapolis with his wife Jenn and their three children, and in their free time they enjoy exploring all Minneapolis has to offer (in particular pizza and ice cream shops).

 Krista Marino – Vice President